 Pediatric patients coming for an appointment

-- One parent/guardian may accompany a pediatric patient to an in-person provider or Emergency Department visit.
+- Two parents/guardians/supports may accompany a pediatric patient to an in-person provider or Emergency Department visit.

 - Patients admitted to Tufts Medical Center for delivery of a baby are allowed one asymptomatic support person.
 The support person is allowed to remain with the patient during the delivery and postpartum stay.

 - The support person will be instructed to remain in the room with the patient for the duration of the visit, wear a mask, and must be screened.
 Visitation hours are open 24/7.